arnabhb/Cloud-Photo-Gallery-Application/README.md

 >
 > The baseline application templates for this project were created with generative AI assistance using **Cursor** and **ChatGPT**
 >
-> The generated starting points were reviewed reorganized documented and modified to improve security consistency maintainability and repository readiness
+> The generated starting points were reviewed, reorganized, documented, and modified to improve security consistency, maintainability, and repository readiness

 ## Why this project matters